 - You can use autoscaling if you have irregular or sawtooth inference loads.

-You can choose unrestricted access (open to the internet) or secured access.
+You can choose public access (open to the internet) or restricted access.

-On the other hand, secured access will require credentials to access the app.
+On the other hand, restricted access will require credentials to access the app.
 Two options are available in this case:

 - An AI Platform user.
 It can be seen as a user and password restriction.
 Quite simple, but not a lot of granularity.

 - An AI token (preferred solution).
-A token is very effective since you can link them with labels, as we did in step 5 (Key=owner; Value=elea).
-For example, a token for a specific app ID, for a team, etc.
+A token is very effective since you can link them with labels, which are in the Advanced configuration section.

 We will select Restricted access for this deployment.